muratk5n/thirdwave/en/README.md

 If China previously exported deflation to the rest of the world and now they are supposedly being cut off from the world supply chain.. what wld that do?
 Cause the reverse of deflation?

-There is inflation in US, and France, and Germany..
-Why?
+There is inflation in many countries right now..

 ---